Gexkill/sweng2/RASD/src/index.md

 hasQueue: one Queue
 }

-sig Queue {
-}

-abstract sig Request {
+//If #hasRide = 0 the request is not completed yet abstract sig Request {
 belongsToClient: one Client,
 startZone: one Zone
 }

 sig SharingRequest extends Request {
-hasRide: one SharingRide,
+hasRide: lone SharingRide,
 endZone: one Zone
 }

 sig NormalRequest  extends Request {
-hasRide: one NormalRide,
+hasRide: lone NormalRide,
 passengers: Int,
 endZone: lone Zone
 }

-abstract sig Reservation {
+//If #hasRide = 0 the request is not created yet abstract sig Reservation {
 time: one Date,
 belongsToClient: one Client,